fwip/mtg_pronouns/reworded_cards.md

 When Free-for-All comes into play, set aside all creatures in play, face down.

-During each player's upkeep, they chooses a creature card at random from those set aside in this way and puts that creature into play under their control.
+During each player's upkeep, that player chooses a creature card at random from those set aside in this way and puts that creature into play under their control.

 If Free-for-All leaves play, put each creature still set aside this way into its owner's graveyard.